December 9, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under GFCI Circuit Breaker

 - Essentials for your installation, including

-- the required GFCI ground fault protection
+- The required GFCI ground fault protection

-- electrical circuit wire size
+- Electrical circuit wire size

 Be Careful and Be Safe - Never Work on Energized Circuits!

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.